zalataraglados-prog/mc-panel-sanitized/README.md

+attention!!! this branch is only used as a storage of this version. demo-1 will continue change.this branch will stay still.

 # MC Panel Deploy (PoC)

 This branch only keeps the deploy tooling: a Python-based, opinionated bootstrapper that provisions a Minecraft server instance with Docker and systemd using the templates in `deploy/templates/`.